JoeHsiao/tensorflow-object-detection-in-google-colab/README.md

 # tensorflow-object-detection-in-google-colab
-This repository has Google Colab files that uses your Google Drive space to run tensorflow object detection API.
+This framework allows you to
+  1. mount Google Drive folders in Google Colaboratory
+  2. run tensorflow object detection API on those folders